Adjust a rack to the lower middle (but not the bottom) of the oven and heat the oven to 450°F.

 When ready to serve, the stew juices might need thinning to achieve a thin gravy texture.
 If so, stir in water—1/4 cup at a time—as needed.
 Season with salt and pepper to taste.
 Gently reheat, if necessary, and serve garnished with the cilantro.

-This dish would be at home served with either warm cornbread
+This dish would be at home served with either warm cornbread or mashed potatoes or roasted potatoes.

 nutrition information (per serving):